ocoretech/CTF-workbook/Vulnbegin.md

 ### **Solution**

-Start the Vulnbegin challenge, you will see a landing page where it' written "Welcome There's not much here".
+Start the Vulnbegin challenge, you will see a landing page where it's written "Welcome There's not much here".

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/91660f88-9883-4039-ae3a-81dd71bd74da)